secondo-database/secondo/Algebras/HadoopParallel/README.txt

 connected by underscores too.
-E.g., the file name of FILENAME\_0\_1 means this is a data file with the given name of FILENAME, and it locates in the 1th row, 2th column of a file matrix.
+E.g., the file name of FILENAME\_0\_1 means this is a data file with the given name of FILENAME, and it locates in the 1st row, 2nd column of a file matrix.

 2.2 File Path

-All three file-related operators set the file path as indispensable parameters, which decides a local directory that kept all these type and data files.
+All three file-related operators set the file path as an indispensable parameter, which determines a local directory that keeps all these type and data files.
 If the file path is used, then it must be an absolute path.
-But it can also be set as an empty text string, and then the default file path will be used.
+But it can also be set to an empty text string, and then the default file path will be used.

 The default path is set inside the SecondoConfig.ini file, which normally is kept in \$SECONDO\_BUILD\_DIR/bin.
-Inside the file, a parameter called as *SecondoFilePath*, belong to the *ParallelSecondo* environment, denotes the file path.
+Inside the file, a parameter called *SecondoFilePath*, belonging to the *ParallelSecondo* environment, denotes the file path.
-If this parameter is not defined, or it's not exist and cannot be created, then the directory in
+If this parameter is not defined, or it does not exist and cannot be created, then the directory in
 \$SECONDO\_BUILD\_DIR/bin/parallel will be used as the default file path.
-If this path is still unavailable, then the operation fail.
+If this path is still unavailable, then the operation fails.

 2.3 fconsume and fdistribute Operators